Mick Foley: Eastern Championship Wrestling / Extreme Championship Wrestling (1994–1996)

-Foley, however, soon returned to ECW to feud with The Sandman.
+After a stint in Smoky Mountain Wrestling, Foley returned to ECW to feud with The Sandman.
 Funk returned to team up with Sandman, and during a particularly violent spot, the pair hit Cactus Jack with a kendo stick forty-six times in a barbed wire rope match.
 Cactus then defeated Funk at Hostile City Showdown 1995.
 Later, he repeatedly fought Sandman for the ECW World Heavyweight Championship.
 During their match at Barbed Wire, Hoodies & Chokeslams, Cactus knocked Sandman unconscious and was declared the winner.
 Referee Bill Alfonso, however, reversed his decision because the title cannot change hands by knockout.
 Foley then continued to have a series of violent encounters with the Sandman while challenging him and claiming that he had never been beaten in a Falls Count Anywhere match.
 He then started to team with Tommy Dreamer.
-According to Heyman, the Hardcore style differentiated Foley from other traditional wrestlers, so in ECW, Foley was right at home.
+According to Heyman, the hardcore style differentiated Foley from other traditional wrestlers, so in ECW, Foley was right at home.
 However, Foley did not enjoy working with Sandman, as Sandman was often intoxicated during matches and could not perform properly; drinking large amounts of beer and smoking cigarettes made up a large part of Sandman's overall gimmick.

 But 1995 proved to be an interesting year for Foley, particularly during his time in ECW.
 Two incidents caused him to change his opinion of a promotion that most thought made him feel like he was at home.
-There was a sign in the front of the audience one night that said "Cane Dewey" (this was done with Foley's permission, when he didn't know what this meant, but later understood), a reference to using a Singapore cane on Foley's real-life eldest son, who was 3 years old then (Foley would sometimes mention his family in his promos), and then witnessing a botch in the opening match of Wrestlepalooza on August 5, 1995, where J.T.
-Smith did a dive, slipped off the ring apron and landed head-first on the concrete.
-Smith was so severely concussed that his head began swelling on the spot, and the audience's response to Smith's botch was "you f***ed up".
+There was a sign in the front of the audience one night that said "Cane Dewey" with Foley's permission - a reference to using a Singapore cane on Foley's real-life eldest son, who was three years old then (Foley would sometimes mention his family in his promos).
+Foley then witnessed a botch in the opening match of Wrestlepalooza on August 5, 1995, where J. T. Smith did a dive, slipped off the ring apron and landed head-first on the concrete.
+Smith was so severely concussed that his head began swelling on the spot, and the audience's response to Smith's botch was "you fucked up".
 These incidents angered the normally jovial Foley so much that he furiously cut several memorable and scathing promos during this period to channel his intense frustration and anger toward ECW fans, who he felt asked too much from him and the ECW roster.
-Foley then began a gimmick where he criticized hardcore wrestling and sought to renounce his status as a hardcore wrestling icon and used a slow and technical wrestling style as a way to punish the audience.
+Foley then began a gimmick where he criticized hardcore wrestling and sought to renounce his status as a hardcore wrestling icon, instead using a slow and technical wrestling style as a way to punish the audience.
 He said that he was on a mission to save his partner from making the mistake of trying to please bloodthirsty fans.
 Foley later admitted in an interview in 2015 that after Wrestlepalooza he became indifferent toward ECW and its fanbase.